The nonequilibrium evolution near the phase boundary: Introduction

-One important class of phase boundaries consists of the first-order phase transition line (1st-PTL), the critical point (CP), and the crossover region.
-This type of phase boundary is common to a variety of systems, including the liquid-gas transition~\cite{nuclear-liquid-gas}, magnetic transition~\cite{magnetic}, metal-insulator transition~\cite{slow-first-order-1}, quark deconfinement, and chiral phase transition in quantum chromodynamics (QCD)~\cite{QCD,high-cumulants,STAR-cumulants}, among others.
-The characteristics and properties of the matter state undergo significant changes at or near the phase boundary, making it a subject of great interest.
+The exploration of nonequilibrium evolution is essential for understanding of phase transition (PT).
+Usually, PT refers to first-order phase transition and second-order phase transition.
+Within phase plane, these two types of PTs form a phase boundary comprising first-order phase transition line (1st-PTL) and critical end point (CP), and extending to a crossover region.
+This type of phase boundary manifests in diverse systems such as the liquid-gas transition~\cite{nuclear-liquid-gas}, magnetic transition~\cite{magnetic}, metal-insulator transition~\cite{slow-first-order-1}, quark deconfinement, and chiral phase transition in quantum chromodynamics (QCD)~\cite{QCD,high-cumulants,STAR-cumulants}, and so on.
+As one approaches the phase boundary, the properties of the matter will change significantly.

-The static properties of the CP have been extensively studied and are well-known~\cite{Newman,Cardy}.
+For the CP, static (equilibrium) and dynamic (nonequilibrium) properties have been both extensively studied and are well-known~\cite{Newman,Cardy}.
 For instance, in the thermodynamic limit, the correlation length $\xi$ diverges at the critical temperature $T_{\rm c}$, and the static critical exponents typically take fractional values.

-In the vicinity of $T_{\rm c}$, the autocorrelation time increases with the correlation length, a phenomenon known as critical slowing down~\cite{Newman}.
-This increase follows a power-law with respect to the correlation length $\xi$ or the characteristic length of the lattice size $L$, governed by the dynamic critical exponent $z$.
-The exponent describes the nonequilibrium dynamics~\cite{1977,MartinPRE}.
-Furthermore, as the system size increases, the relative variance of magnetization or susceptibility approaches a constant value, indicating non-self-averaging behavior at the CP~\cite{non-selfaveraging-1,non-selfaveraging-2,non-selfaveraging-3,physicsA}.
+Meanwhile, in the vicinity of $T_{\rm c}$, the relaxation rate decreases with the correlation length, a phenomenon known as critical slowing down~\cite{1977}.
+This decrease follows a power-law with respect to the correlation length $\xi$ or the characteristic length of the lattice size $L$, governed by the dynamic critical exponent $z$ which describes the dynamical evolution~\cite{1977,MartinPRE}.
+Furthermore, as the system size increases, the relative variance of susceptibility, specific heat and others approach constant values, indicating non-self-averaging behavior at the CP~\cite{non-selfaveraging-1,non-selfaveraging-2,non-selfaveraging-3,physicsA}.

+For the first order PT, the static exponents are typically integers~\cite{integer-1,integer-2,ZhangYH,XPan} which are in contrast to the fractional values at the CP.
+However, the dynamic properties at and near the 1st-PTL have not been fully confirmed and explored yet.